-When the Control Output is activated, the amber Control LED illuminates and the Control relay switches, putting 240VAC power onto the output terminal, which activates the pump or solenoid valve wired to it.
+When the Acid or Base Control Outputs are activated, the amber Control LED's illuminate and the Control relay switches, applying 240VAC power onto the output terminals.
+This activates the pump or solenoid valve wired to it.

 When the Alarm Output is activated, the red Alarm LED illuminates and the relay de-energises, switching the Common from the Normally Open Contact to the Normally Closed contact of the Alarm relay.